 My parents fostered to adopt children back in the ’70s and into the early ’90s.
 When I asked my mother what she remembers most about home studies, she said it was different back then.
 In their cases, the state had already determined these children would be placed for adoption out of foster care.
 They were desperate to get children into homes and everything seemed to move so quickly.
 Home studies may be seemingly overwhelming.
 One thing is certain, working closely with a team of supportive individuals who have experience in home studies will certainly bring comfort.
 Do not hesitate to ask questions or make inquiries about the process.
 Have a clear understanding of what is expected of you and your family during this time.
 Keep a good support system close to you.
 Ask for checklists, remember to breathe, and keep in mind that no one is looking for perfection.

 We’d like to take some time and turn it over to our readers.
 What are some of the experiences you have had during home studies?
 How has it varied from state to state for those of you who have moved?
-Have you experienced any differences or similarities from a foster care home study versus an adoption home study?
+Have you experienced any differences or similarities between a foster care home study versus an adoption home study?